Animals that love you often try to sleep near you.

 The easiest way to solve this is to spend more time with your dog!
-Play some fetch or take it to walk in the morning.
+Play some fetch or take it for a walk in the morning.

 Reason 4: Your Dog Has Separation Anxiety

-Dogs often develop anxiety disorders and separation anxiety is one of them.
-It is also one of the most common forms of anxiety among dogs is separation anxiety.
+Dogs often develop anxiety disorders, and separation anxiety is one of them.
+One of the most common forms of anxiety among dogs is separation anxiety.